All photography by Christian Berg

 Much has been said about this striking seascape in Northern Vietnam, and for good reason.
 The bays of Ha Long, Bai Tu Long, and Lan Ha never get tired.
 The marina is just a short two-hour drive from the airport in Hanoi.
 Whisk your partner away on a luxury cruise, and spend the hours watching the karsts drift by, kayaking around floating villages, and taking in spectacular scenery from the deck.

-Where to stay: Emperor Cruises runs luxurious, overnight itineraries in lesser-visited part of the Gulf of Tonkin, perfect for couples who want views all to themselves.
+Where to stay: Emperor Cruises runs luxurious, overnight itineraries in lesser-visited parts of the Gulf of Tonkin, perfect for couples who want views all to themselves.

 Not many travellers venture to the central province of Dak Lak, which means that couples who appreciate peace and quiet will find it here.
 Dak Lak is known for its thundering waterfalls, coffee plantations, and ethnic minority villages.
 The vast Lak Lake is ideal for kayaking or boating, and Vietnam’s first ethical elephant tour is now open in Yok Don National Park, where you can also spend a day birdwatching and trekking in the jungle.